 Map & Compass

-Please get a good quality compass!
+Please get a good-quality compass!
 I have seen the cheap compasses from big box stores be off as much as 15 degrees!
-If you are an occasional woodsman, I recommend the Eyeskey Waterproof Multifunctional Compass but a more full-featured compass may be better if you spend a lot of time outdoors.
+If you are an occasional woodsman, I recommend the Eyeskey Waterproof Multifunctional Compass, but a more full-featured compass may be better if you spend a lot of time outdoors.

 First Aid Kit

-I save this for last because every choice you made above will decide the best method for carrying your gear.
+I save this for last because every choice you make above will decide the best method for carrying your gear.
 We are still in a market where rucksacks are cheap and will do the job well!

 Primitive camping essentials are something that many of us have lost.
-If you feel the need to go primitive camping, you should probably ease into it!
+If you need to go primitive camping, you should probably ease into it!
 Don’t just walk into the woods with a knife and a hatchet and expect things to go well.

 Camping is a great way to get your family together and practice survival skills.